 I don’t know how much stock to put in all of this, but this I can say for sure, good old Bridget got me off a parking ticket, so she has some modern day power.
 I had overstayed my welcome, as as I got back to my car a traffic warden was having a good look, at a left over cross I had on the parcel shelf, “You may thank her” he said, “only for that in the back, there and you would have got a ticket.”
 So, for that at least I give her a nod and a smile each year. on her feast day.

 I don’t have any rushes so can’t take you through that, but instead, since she is goddess of the hearth, here is a recipe for some traditional Irish soda bread.
 It’s pretty easy, you don’t need much

 If you can’t get soda bread flour, use plain flour and 1/2 tsp baking soda

 280 – 300mls buttermilk (or you could use ordinary milk soured with lemon juice)

 Turn this out onto a floured surface and form it into a round shape.
 Try to ignore the fact that it looks like cellulite, and definitely don’t make any comparison with your own (or your partner’s) thighs.

 Put your griddle on, if you don’t have a griddle, you can use a flat, heavy bottomed frying pan.
 After it has heated scatter some flour on top, if it starts to brown gently it’s ready, if it instantly goes brown, turn your heat down a bit.

-And committing the Cardinal sin, we delved in, hot off the griddle and slarried in butter, delicious!
+Now eat them hot off the griddle and slarried in butter, delicious!